For Real Tho'

 For Real Tho' is the sixth studio album by the American contemporary R&B group LeVert, released in 1993 via Atlantic Records.
-It peaked at #35 on the Billboard 200 and #5 on the Billboard R&B chart.
+It peaked at No. 35 on the Billboard 200 and No. 5 on the Billboard R&B chart.

 Three singles were released from the album: "Good Ol' Days", "ABC-123" and "Do the Thangs".
-"ABC-123" was the most successful single from the album, peaking at #46 on the Billboard Hot 100 in 1993.
+"ABC-123" was the most successful single from the album, peaking at No. 46 on the Billboard Hot 100 in 1993.

 The album was certified gold by the RIAA on June 9, 1993.

 Production

 The album was produced by Gerald Levert and Marc Gordon.
 Gordon began working on For Real Tho while Gerald was promoting his 1991 solo album.

 Critical reception

 The Baltimore Sun wrote that "Gerald Levert's lead vocals don't just underscore the music's emotional content; they also reinforce the rhythm."
 The Washington Post thought that "Gerald is singing better than ever, which is one of the reasons why the trio's latest album ... ranks among its best."
 USA Today wrote that "Gerald's rugged baritone is sounding more like his dad's every day."